binarycamper/ft_transcendence/README.md

 #### 4. Chat

+- The user should be able to block other users.
+This way, they will see no more messages from the account they blocked.
 - Chat between friends (The user should be able to send direct messages to other users.)
 -